sebleedelisle/ofxLaser/README.md

 Dependencies
 ------------
-ofxXmlSettings (comes with oF) ofxGui (comes with oF) ofxOpenCv (comes with oF) ofxNetwork (comes with oF) ofxPoco (comes with oF) ofxSvg (comes with oF)
+ofxXmlSettings (comes with oF)
+ofxGui (comes with oF)
+ofxOpenCv (comes with oF)
+ofxNetwork (comes with oF)
+ofxPoco (comes with oF)
+ofxSvg (comes with oF)

 Compatibility
 ------------
-openFrameworks 0.10 - currently tested with 0.10
+openFrameworks 0.10.1 - currently tested with 0.10.1

 Known issues
 ------------
+I can't seem to get it to compile on VS2017 but I have very little experience on this platform.
+Let me know if you get it to work.

 Version history
 ------------